-Dr. Kitty Campbell, Interim Chair; Dr. Cody Bogard; Dr. Linda Bressler; Dr. George Collier; Dr. Ying-Chou Lin; Dr. Stephanie Metts; Dr. Elizabeth Muling; Dr. Rhonda Richards and Dr. Hanzhi Xu.
+Dr. Rhonda Richards, Chair; Dr. Cody Bogard; Mr. JP Anderson; Dr. George Collier; Dr. Ying-Chou Lin; Dr. Stephanie Metts; Dr. Carol Sullivan; Dr. Arthur Tran; Dr. Hanzhi Xu; and Dr. Elizabeth Whitlow.

-The primary mission of the Department of Accounting and Finance is to offer baccalaureate programs in accounting and finance which are designed to provide high quality academic education as well as practical experiences.
+The primary mission of the Department of Accounting and Finance is to offer baccalaureate programs in accounting and finance which are designed to provide high-quality academic education as well as practical experiences.
 The department is dedicated to preparing students to be successful in a diverse, ever-changing and globally competitive environment.
 Additionally, these programs can stimulate the students to develop an interest in lifelong learning.

 The accounting program will prepare graduates to meet the many challenges of today's complex business environment.
-Accounting professionals play a critical role in a wide variety of public accounting firms, businesses, government organizations, and not for profit institutions.
+Accounting professionals play a critical role in a wide variety of public accounting firms, businesses, government organizations, and not-for-profit institutions.
 The major goal of this accounting program is to offer a broad-based academic background to prepare graduates for entry into the accounting profession.

 The primary mission of the finance program is to prepare students for the practical and professional aspects of the practice of finance.
-The finance curriculum is designed to provide students with a broad in-depth knowledge so that they may choose from a variety of finance careers.
-The curriculum's foundation gives students the ability to recognize finance principles and terms, which facilitates their appreciation of the interrelationships among business disciplines and their ability to participate meaningfully in discussions about finance and finance related issues.
+The finance curriculum is designed to provide students with broad in-depth knowledge so that they may choose from a variety of finance careers.
+The curriculum's foundation gives students the ability to recognize finance principles and terms, which facilitates their appreciation of the interrelationships among business disciplines and their ability to participate meaningfully in discussions about finance and finance-related issues.
 The program provides students with the flexibility to focus their program to prepare for positions such as financial analysts, financial services professionals, or corporate finance.